Explainable Deep Learning: A Field Guide for the Uninitiated: Conclusions

-The rapid advancements in deep neural networks have stimulated innovations in a wide range of applications such as facial recognition~\shortcite{masi2018deep}, voice assistance~\shortcite{tulshan2018survey}, driving system~\shortcite{jain2015car}, etc. The field of deep learning explainability is motivated by the opacity of DNN systems society increasingly relies on.
-Government policies, for instance the EU's General Data Protection Regulation (GDPR)~\shortcite{goodman2017european}, alludes to a future where the explainability aspects of deep networks will become a legal concern.
+The rapid advancements in deep neural networks have stimulated innovations in a wide range of applications such as facial recognition~\cite{masi2018deep}, voice assistance~\cite{tulshan2018survey}, driving system~\cite{jain2015car}, etc. The field of deep learning explainability is motivated by the opaque nature of DNN systems and the increasing demand on model transparency and trustworthiness in the society.
+Government policies, i.e., the EU's General Data Protection Regulation (GDPR)~\cite{goodman2017european}, allude to a future where the explainability aspects of deep networks will become a legal concern.

-We hope this field guide has distilled the important topics, related work, methods, and concerns associated with explainable deep learning for an initiate.
-The necessary external traits of DNN explanations reveal the demand for this research topic in the community.
+We hope this field guide has distilled the essential topics, related work, methods, and concerns associated with explainable deep learning for an initiate.
+A wide range of existing methods on deep learning explainability is introduced and organized by a novel categorization scheme, depicting the field clearly and straightforwardly.
 Topics closely associated with DNN explainability, including model learning mechanism, model debugging, adversarial attack and defense, and model fairness and bias, are reviewed as related work.
-A wide range of existing methods on deep learning explainability is introduced and organized by a novel categorization scheme, depicting the field in a clear and straightforward way.
 A discussion on user-oriented explanation designing and future trends of this field is provided at the end of this survey, shedding light on potential directions on model explainability.
 Given the countless papers in this field and the rapid development of explainable methods, we admit that we are unable to cover every paper or every aspect that belongs to this realm.
-For the papers covered, we carefully designed hierarchical categories, such that the skeleton of this field is visualized.
+We carefully designed hierarchical categories for the papers covered such that the skeleton of this field is visualized.

-In the end, the important thing is to explain the right thing to the right person in the right way at the right time.\footnote{Paraphrased from dr. Silja Renooij at BENELEARN2019} We are excited to continue to observe how the field evolves to deliver the right explanation, to the right audience who need it the most.
-We hope the numerous solutions being actively explored will lead to the fairer, safer, and more confident use of deep learning across society.
+In the end, the important thing is to explain the right thing to the right person in the right way at the right time.\footnote{Paraphrased from Dr. Silja Renooij at BENELEARN2019} We are excited to continue to observe how the field evolves to deliver the appropriate explanation to the right audience who need it the most.
+We hope the numerous solutions actively being explored will lead to the fairer, safer, and more confident use of deep learning across society.